Fight Back Against Bankruptcy Fraud Allegations

 The Defense You Need When Accused Of Concealing Assets

-Attorney Damon M. Cheronis is highly effective in criminal defense cases and has extensive jury trial experience.
-Mr. Cheronis always strives to place his client in the best position to win.
-For the past three years he has been selected for inclusion in Super Lawyers, in conjunction with Chicago Magazine, Rising Stars list in the area of criminal defense.
+Our attorneys are highly effective in criminal defense cases and have extensive jury trial experience.
+We always strive to place our client in the best position to win.
+For the past three years, founding attorney Damon M. Cheronis has been selected for inclusion in Super Lawyers, in conjunction with Chicago Magazine, Rising Stars list in the area of criminal defense.
 This honor is based on peer review and is bestowed upon a mere 2.5 percent of Illinois attorneys.

 Hidden Assets And Business Bankruptcy Fraud